 In high school, I ran on the cross-country (long distance) team, worked at the Brigham’s ice-cream store, and went square dancing almost every week.
 A writer on the school newspaper, I thought I might grow up to be reporter.Parodies and funny poetry have always been a part of my life.

 Throughout school, I wrote silly songs and poems to entertain my friends.
 In college I majored in English and Spanish, then later studied to become a psychologist.
 Since then, I’ve had lots of different kinds of jobs trying to help people to have better lives.

-Now I live in North Carolina with my husband, Steven, and daughter, Elina and son, David.
+Now I live in Concord MA with my husband, Steven, son, David, and my daughter Elina lives nearby.
 I love being a mom, a writer, and a psychologist.
-I get lots of ideas for my poems from being with my children.
+I got lots of ideas for my poems from being with my children and from the children that I meet.
 And I still like to make up funny poems and songs for my family and friends.

 get stomach aches.